Vyral/base-template/_posts/2022-06-09-should-you-buy-a-house-right-now-in-2022.md

   - Market Update
   - Real Estate
 excerpt: >-
   Should you Buy Now or Wait?
-Inflation is out of control, Interest rates are rising along with a decline in buyer demand?
+Inflation is out of control, interest rates are rising along with a decline in buyer demand.
 Should you buy now or wait for a housing crash?
 enclosure:
 pullquote: